AlaskaAirlines/auro-card/demo/apiExamples.md

 The auro-card element provides users a flexible way to convey a summary of information.

-// TODO: Verify if the below type declaration is correct

 ## Properties

 | Property         | Attribute        | Type     | Description                                      |